renaissance-publishing/renaissance/content/chapters/05-languages.md

       - All of this changed with the founding of the Dragonshire, with Karrach’s call for other dragons to settle in the Dragonshire and especially with the creation of the Drakes.
-      - Rak became the common language of the Dragonshire’s nobility—of the dragons that led the nation as monarchs and the Drakes who served as their nobles and administrators.
+      - Rak became the common language of the Dragonshire’s nobility — of the dragons that led the nation as monarchs and the Drakes who served as their nobles and administrators.
-      - Over years in common usage, it has become more regular—and, as it was used as a written language of formal contract by the merchants of the Dragonshire, it has become somewhat more formal.
+      - Over years in common usage, it has become more regular — and, as it was used as a written language of formal contract by the merchants of the Dragonshire, it has become somewhat more formal.